corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

     //...
 ```

-Contracts classes from signed CorDapp `.jar` files will be checked by signature constraints by default.
+Contracts classes from signed CorDapp `.jar` files are checked by signature constraints by default.
-You can force them to be checked by zone constraints by adding contract class names to `includeWhitelist` entry,
-the list will generate *include_whitelist.txt* file used internally by network-bootstrapper tool.
+You can force them to be checked by zone constraints by adding contract class names to the `includeWhitelist` entry - the list will generate an `include_whitelist.txt` file used internally by the [Network Bootstrapper](network-bootstrapper.md) tool.
-Refer to api-contract-constraints to understand implication of different constraint types before adding `includeWhitelist` to `deployNodes` task.
+Before you add `includeWhitelist` to the `deployNodes` task, see [Contract Constraints](../../cordapps/api-contract-constraints.md) to understand the implications of using different constraint types.
-The snippet below configures contracts classes from Finance CorDapp to be verified using zone constraints instead of signature constraints:
+The snippet below configures contracts classes from the Finance CorDapp to be verified using zone constraints instead of signature constraints:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {